SConsul/Adversarial_Attacks/README.md

 On the MNIST data, of size 32x32 and of a single channel, the perturbation are visible to the eye and clearly increasing ε makes the perturbation more obvious.
 On datasets like ImageNet, with larger coloured images, FGSM has been shown to be able to generate visually imperceptible perturbations while breaking even the state of the art models to almost 0% accuracy.

 ### PGD: Projected Gradient Descent
-The Projected Gradient Descent method follows the same logic as FGSM, but lifts the constraint of a single step update.
-The attacker has no restriction in time to best attack which can be described as a *constrained optimization problem.* PGD maximizes the model loss, with the constraint that the perturbation is smaller than the specified ε.
+The Projected Gradient Descent [3] method follows the same logic as FGSM, but lifts the constraint of a single step update.The attacker has no restriction in time to best attack which can be described as a *constrained optimization problem.* PGD maximizes the model loss, with the constraint that the perturbation,δ, is smaller than the specified ε.
 This is mathematically expressed as:
 <p align="center"><img src="svgs/e56d17ab495927ff67545c5e8bc24600.svg" align="middle" width="182.6649pt" height="39.30498pt"/></p>
+Thus PGD would allow the best possible ε-bounded perturbation be chosen.

 This ε is to be chosen empirically such that the perturbation is not noticable.
 The PGD attack can be targeted (create confusion amongst specific labels) or untargeted (simply misclassify inputs).
 The constrained optimization problem can be solved by using the PGD algorithm is described as follows: